pthom/litgen/litgen-book/01_05_10_install.md

 sudo make install
 ```

-_Note: The [build instructions](https://github.com/srcML/srcML/blob/master/BUILD.md) in srcML repository are a bit out of date, which is why these instructions are provided here._
+_Note: The [build instructions](https://github.com/srcML/srcML/blob/master/BUILD.md) in srcML repository are a bit out of date, which is why these instructions are provided here.
+It uses a fork of srcML that [fixes some compilation issues](https://github.com/pthom/srcML/commits/develop_fix_build/) on the develop branch._

 ## Step 2: install litgen

-### Install from source
+### Install litgen from source
 An installation from source is the recommended way:

 ```bash